omise/omise-prestashop/README.md

 **Omise PrestaShop** is our official plugin providing support for processing payments on PrestaShop through Opn Payments.

+## Security Warning

+**Please do NOT use Omise PrestaShop library versions less than 1.7.10, as they are outdated and have security vulnerabilities.**

 ## Usage

 See our [official docs](https://docs.opn.ooo/prestashop-plugin) for details on installation and configuration.